GeographicCone/UefiVarTool/README.md

 _Options_ start with a `-` (minus) sign and are used to define global-scope settings.
 Each option has a short and a long form, taking a single `-` and a letter or a double `--` and a keyword respectively.
 The options are:
 * `-f` or `--force` Force-write values where the current values is equal to the new one.
 The default behavior is to skip such operations, and annotate such entries with an `# Already` comment in the output.
 * `-h` or `--help` Shows the usage information.
 If this option is selected, no other operations will be performed.
-* `-r` or `--restart` Reboots the system upon succesful completion.
+* `-r` or `--restart` Reboots the system upon successful completion.
 No restart will be performed if any of the operations failed.
 * `-s` or `--simulate` If set, no changes will be made to UEFI variables.
 All the other aspects of the application will still be functioning exactly in the same way.
 This might be useful for checking what an operation would do, or whether the arguments are syntactically correct.
 If `-f` or `--force` is specified together with this option, no writing will happen regardless: the simulation takes precedence.

 #### Operations